Jewish Labour Bund (Australia): SKIF

 Every year the Bund runs both summer and winter camps for its SKIF youth wing, along with the weekly Sunday meetings the organisation undertakes.
 The Melbourne SKIF the only remaining active branch of the organisation left in the world.
-It was founded in 1950 by two Immigrants from Eastern Europe; Pinkhas (Pinye) Ringelbaum and Symkhe Burstin, based on how the organisation had functioned in Poland prior to the Second World War.
+It was founded in 1950 by two Immigrants from Eastern Europe, Pinkhas (Pinye) Ringelblum and Symkhe Burstin, based on how the organisation had functioned in Poland prior to the Second World War.

 Events and organisations

 The Bund organises a yearly Yoyvl or "Anniversary" to commemorate the anniversary of the original General Jewish Labour Bund's foundation.

 In cooperation with SKIF, the Bund also organises an annual commemoration of the Warsaw Ghetto Uprising on 19 April.
 The organisation has held commemorations in Melbourne on this date every year since the uprising in 1943.

 Each year the Bund holds its Bono Weiner Memorial Lecture, often involving academics, activists, writers and politicians discussing various social issues.
 Notable past presenters include: Barry Jones AC, Pat Dodson, Julian Burnside, Behrouz Boochani, Nyadol Nyuon and Bruce Pascoe.

-Through SKIF, in concert with the apolitical Yiddish cultural centre Kadimah the organisations hold the "In One Voice" Festival; a celebration of Jewish Culture in Melbourne including food, music, art, and handicrafts.
+Through SKIF, in concert with the apolitical Yiddish cultural centre Kadimah the organisations hold the "In One Voice" Festival, a celebration of Jewish Culture in Melbourne including food, music, art, and handicrafts.

 The Bund also established the J. Waks Cultural Fund (named after the aforementioned Jacob Waks), which organises Yiddish language cultural events.

 There are also secular Jewish holiday events organised by the Bund.
 Regular events include Yom Kiper events for both adults and children and Tikkun Leil Sheuves for the broader Jewish community.

-In 2022 the Bund launched an archive; which includes newspaper articles in both English and Yiddish, lectures by academics, and journalistic reports about the organisation.
+In 2022 the Bund launched an archive, which includes newspaper articles in both English and Yiddish, lectures by academics, and journalistic reports about the organisation.